Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

 ### 1.1.
 Creating the Fend object

 A Fragment-end (Fend) object (``hdf5`` format) contains information about the fragments created by digestion of a genome by a specific restriction enzyme (RE).
 In our script, this information is supplied in the form of a BED-formatted file (``restrictionsites_gc_map_valid.bed``) containing information about the fragment ends like coordinates, GC content and mappability score (see [preprocessing, step 5](/tutorial/data-preprocessing.md#5-creating-the-fragment-end-fend-bed-file)).
 In this case, the information of GC content and mappability score is not used.
-If you computed your custom FEND file, you can use the ``restrictionsites.bed`` file, without need of adding GC content and mappability score.
+If you computed your custom FEND file, you can use the ``restrictionsites.bed`` file, **without need of adding GC content and mappability score**.

 To create a Fend object use the function ``hifive.fend``:
 ```Python